 - Uncover and using a bench scraper or large spatula with a cutting edge and cut the mushrooms into slices.
 The marinade will fall out and cook on the griddle and reduce.
 Use a spatula to scrape it up with the sliced mushrooms when you remove them from the griddle.

 - Chow and be amazed and thankful you splurged on the fancy soy sauce.

 Get my easy Side Dish recipes!

 Do you have to use portabellas?

 Sure!
 It’ll be harder to get that same effect of the marinade spilling out, but you can accomplish largely the same thing by just reserving the marinade in whatever receptacle you marinated the mushrooms in and then just pouring it on at the last minute and letting it cook and reduce for a minute.

 Join our Easy Griddle Recipes Facebook Group!

-What can you serve with these marinated Blackstone Mushrooms?
+What can you serve with marinated mushrooms?